bingson/WinGolems/Readme.md

    </li>
    <li>
      <p><b> Configure WinGolems </b></p>
-     <p> If WinGolems MASTER.ahk doesn't detect a settings file (<code>config.ini</code>) in the same folder, a new settings file will be created.
-WinGolems will search through Program Files (x86) and Program Files folders for application paths used to activate application specific windows and open associated file types.
+     <p> If WinGolems doesn't detect a settings file (<code>config.ini</code>), a new settings file will be created.
+WinGolems will search through Program Files (x86) and Program Files directories for application paths used to identify specific windows and open associated file types.
 To modify these settings, please open <code>config.ini</code> in any text editor and modify the file path values for the following variables.
+The vscode_path also doubles as the default editor for unassigned file types.

 ```
 vscode_path